Virtual Grocery Shopping Experience – VR Supermarket

 With AR, the shopping experience is not completely virtual.
 The user still sees the real world, but it is greatly enhanced by immersive visuals provided by the AR experience.

-For example, the user can scan products with the AR app and get extra information on the brand, the composition of the product, and even see related ads.
+For example, the user can scan new products with the AR app and get extra information on the brand, the composition of the product, and even see related ads.

 The whole experience becomes even more futuristic for users who wear AR glasses.
 All content, be it marker-based, markerless, or location-based experiences, appears automatically right before the users’ eyes.
-The app receives data and an integrated store layout once the user enters the facility and shows this information to the user through the glasses.
+The app receives data and an integrated grocery store layout once the user enters the facility and shows this information to the user through the glasses.
 There’s no need to reach for your smartphone and scan particular items.

-This is just an overview of how Virtual Reality and Augmented Reality work for the grocery shopping experience in general.
+This is just an overview of how Virtual Reality and Augmented Reality work for the online grocery shopping experience in general.

 In practice, the possibilities and features that immersive technologies provide for supermarkets are endless.
 It’s easier to review the details with the help of use cases.